Hicham77500/Olympique_JO/README.md

 - Frontend: React (CRA)
 - Data/Science: Python scripts + SQL + Notebooks

-The project is organized as two isolated JS apps (each with its own package.json and node_modules) and shared data/scripts at the repo root.
+The project is organized as two isolated JS apps (each with its own package.json and node_modules) and shared datasets at the repo root (csv/, data/, sql/) plus Python utilities under `src/`.

 Quick start (Windows PowerShell):